skosch/aldusleaf.org/posts/2015-03-28-hard-drive-droplet-generator/post.markdown

 you'll rip out); glued onto the other end is a flat area of copper wire wound into a coil.
 That coil, sandwiched between two magnets, becomes magnetic itself once you electrify it and instantaneously whips the arm to the side.
 Reverse the current, and the arm flits to the other side.
-The actuator is controlled by very precise servo electronics (which you'll rip out as well), and it can move extremely fast&mdash;it has to, because modern hard drives spin at 7200RPM.
-You will apply an alternating current to the coil to make the arm vibrate.
-In my experience, the arm will translate frequencies up to 17,000&nbsp;Hz into movement without any problem, and probably beyond.
+During normal operation, the actuator is controlled by very precise servo electronics (which you'll rip out as well), and it moves extremely fast&mdash;it has to, because modern hard drives spin at 7200RPM.

+To cut a short story even shorter, you'll apply an alternating current to the coil to make the arm vibrate, to shake the nozzle, to break up the water jet.
+In my experience, the arm will translate frequencies up to 17,000&nbsp;Hz (i.e. the upper limit of my hearing range) into movement without any problem, and probably beyond.

 <h2>Construction and Operation</h2>
 <figure>